Renalka/Dreamscapes/README.md

 #### 1. Dream Composer:

 The app processes the input and generates a vivid and detailed description of the dream.
 It adds imaginative elements, subtle nuances, and emotional context to enhance the dream narrative.
+Uses GPT-4.

 #### 2. Visual Dream Rendering:

 The app creates a visual representation of the dream.
 The generated image reflects the dreamer's description, incorporating multiple elements.
+Uses DALL·E (GPT-3).

 #### 3. Dream Interpretation
 Users can request the app to interpret their dreams in a manner similar to a psychologist.
 The interpretation includes insights into the user's current state of mind.
+Uses GPT-4.

 #### 4. Sentiment Analysis
-The app performs sentiment analysis on the input text using Hugging Face's pretrained model.
+The app performs sentiment analysis on the input text using Hugging Face's pretrained BERT model.
 It provides information on the sentiment's label (positive, negative, or neutral) and a corresponding confidence score.

 #### 5. Dream Journal
 Users can maintain a journal of their dreams.

 #### 6. Recommendation Engine
-This app utilizes pre-trained BERT models to generate book recommendations based on user's dream.\
+This app utilizes pre-trained Bidirectional Encoder Representations from Transformers (BERT) models to generate book recommendations based on user's dream.\
-We are utilizing the CMU Books Dataset that contains the details of the books like book title, author.
-ISBN and summary.
-After performing the initial processing of the dataset, we generate embeddings for each book summary.
-The computed embeddings are saved.
-Using pre-trained BERT model and cosine similarity, we find the three most similar book descriptions to the user's dream.
+We are utilizing the CMU Books Dataset.
+After performing the initial processing of the dataset, we generate embeddings for each book summary and the user's dream using pre-trained BERT model.
+We find the three most similar book descriptions to the user's dream using Cosine similarity.

 ### Dependencies